AimRT/AimRT/document/sphinx-en/tutorials/index.md

 ## Plugins

-AimRT provides numerous official plugins.
-You can understand the functionality and configuration methods of each plugin through the following documentation.
+AimRT provides a large number of official plugins.
+You can learn about the features and configuration methods of each plugin through the following documentation.

 ```{toctree}
 :maxdepth: 1